yocontra/node-gdal-next/README.md

 On Ubuntu 16.04, Amazon Linux, Windows and macOS only the bundled GDAL version is officially supported.
 On all other platforms both the bundled and the system-installed versions are supported.

+On ArchLinux rebuilding from source is mandatory since it uses a non-standard binary ABI.

 Development versions are unit tested for the following targets:

 ---